Restricted Evaluator Case Study

 Discovery

-Rapid questioning, broad exploration, and domain entry.
+Rapid questioning, broad exploration, domain entry, early pattern surfacing across multiple models.

 Phase B